ernesto-elsaesser/usb-mouse-config/README.md

 ### Predefined Key Codes

-The `key_custom` key code allow sending any key or key combination.
+The `key_code_custom` key code allow sending any key or key combination.
 For possible values for `MODIFIER` and `KEY`, see the tables below.

 ```python